msv-lab/modus-openjdk-images-case-study/README.md

 # Modus' OpenJDK Images 📦

 The [Docker Official Images](https://github.com/docker-library/official-images) project provides and maintains application runtimes packaged in images, such as [OpenJDK images](https://github.com/docker-library/openjdk), which we will refer to as _Docker's OpenJDK build system_ or DOBS.
-Due to the limitations of Dockerfiles, DOBS relies on [Dockerfile templates](https://github.com/docker-library/openjdk/blob/c6190d5cbbefd5233c190561fda803f742ae8241/Dockerfile-linux.template), [bash scripts](https://github.com/docker-library/openjdk/blob/abebf9325fea4606b9759fb3b9257ea3eef40061/apply-templates.sh), as well as [jq and awk processing](https://github.com/docker-library/bashbrew/blob/master/scripts/jq-template.awk).
+Due to limitations of Dockerfiles, DOBS relies on [Dockerfile templates](https://github.com/docker-library/openjdk/blob/c6190d5cbbefd5233c190561fda803f742ae8241/Dockerfile-linux.template), [bash scripts](https://github.com/docker-library/openjdk/blob/abebf9325fea4606b9759fb3b9257ea3eef40061/apply-templates.sh), as well as [jq and awk processing](https://github.com/docker-library/bashbrew/blob/master/scripts/jq-template.awk).
 This serves as a method to conditionally execute instructions, or select between configuration strings.
-The reliance on _ad hoc_ solutions such as awk/jq templating causes maintainability problems.
-Firstly, developers must learn and be proficient in multiple languages and tooling to maintain the image build definitions and generation scripts.
-Secondly, these image build definitions are verbose (see [here](#code-size)).
+The reliance on _ad hoc_ solutions, such as awk/jq templating, causes maintainability problems.
+Firstly, developers must learn and be proficient in multiple languages and frameworks to maintain the image build definitions and generation scripts.
+Secondly, these image build definitions are [verbose](#code-size).

 [Modus](https://modus-continens.com) is a language for building OCI container images.
-Compared to Dockerfiles, Modus makes it easier to define complex, parameterized builds with negligible loss in efficiency w.r.t. build time (see [here](#summary)) or image size (see [here](#image-efficiency)).
+Compared to Dockerfiles, Modus makes it easier to define complex, parameterized builds with negligible loss in efficiency w.r.t. [build time](#summary) or [image size](#image-efficiency).
 Modus provides a cohesive system that replaces the need for Dockerfile templating.
 Another advantage of Modus is that it encourages developers to *explicitly* define the ways in which your builds can vary.
 In contrast, DOBS *implicitly* define this through their [JSON versions file](https://github.com/docker-library/openjdk/blob/master/versions.json): it is not sufficient on its own to understand which configurations are valid, since one also needs to check the other scripts or template files.
 For example, one would need to [check DOBS' templating script](https://github.com/docker-library/openjdk/blob/ce82579fcff27d724a50ceaa4f1c140ac0102f39/apply-templates.sh#L47-L49) to realize that Oracle-based JRE images are unsupported.

 ## Code Size